puppetlabs/puppet-docs/source/learning/variables.markdown

     }
 {% endhighlight %}

 Careful of the syntax, there: it looks kind of like we're saying `$apache = $operatingsystem`, but we're not.
 The question mark flags `$operatingsystem` as the pivot of a selector, and the actual value that gets assigned is determined by which option `$operatingsystem` matches.
-Also note how the syntax differs from the case syntax: you can't use lists of values in a match, and it uses hash rockets and line-end commas instead of colons and blocks.
-If you want to match against a list, you have to do it with a regular expression.
+Also note how the syntax differs from the case syntax: it uses hash rockets and line-end commas instead of colons and blocks, and you can't use lists of values in a match.
+(If you want to match against a list, you have to fake it with a regular expression.)

-It can look a little awkward, but there are cases where it's the most concise way to get a value sorted out; if you're ever not comfortable with it, you can just use a case statement to assign the variable instead.
+It can look a little awkward, but there are plenty of situations where it's the most concise way to get a value sorted out; if you're ever not comfortable with it, you can just use a case statement to assign the variable instead.

 Selectors can also be used directly as values for a resource attribute, but try not to do that, because it gets ugly fast.